chengr28/specialdlp/Documents/ReadMe.txt

 SDC versions:

 * bin：Binary, it can be used in Windows.
-* src：C++ source.
- * It is based on Microsoft Visual C++ 2013.

   * x86：It is the 32-bit Windows&eMule version.
     * Most of computer and eMule version are 32-bit now, so you should use this version.
   * x64：It is the 64-bit Windows&eMule version.
- * It could be only used for 64-Bit Windows&eMule, not in 32-Bit Windows%eMule version.
+    * It could be only used for 64-Bit Windows and eMule, not in 32-Bit Windows and eMule version.
     * Pay attention of the SDC x64 version, it can be only run in x64 eMule program which targeted platform is x64.
   * Lite：It fixed the Xtreme official DLP.
   * All-VeryCD-Mod：It can check all VeryCD-Mod and VeryCD-EasyMule-Mod.
   * VeryCD-EasyMule-Mod：It can check all VeryCD-EasyMule-Mod without old VeryCD-Mod version.
   * VeryCD-Default-NickNames：It can check all VeryCD-Mod and VeryCD-EasyMule-Mod whose nickname is in the black dafault list.
+* src：Source.

 -------------------------------------------------------------------------------